Cofunctions and the Unit Circle

 Tangent Triangle Segments

-Just kissing the Unit Circle at the Terminal Ray's intersection, there is a triangle, $\triangle{OQS}$ that we will now consider.
-Zooming in on Quadrant 1 in Figure 4, we see the tangent lengthed segment as $\tan(\theta)=\overline{PS}$.
+Just kissing the Unit Circle, called an osculation, at the Terminal point, there is the vertex of the ray and the adjacent side of an outscribed triangle, $\triangle{OQS}$ that we will now consider.
+Zooming in on Quadrant 1 in Figure 5 (below), we see the Tangent lengthed segment as being $\tan(\theta)=\overline{PS}$.
 The left hand side is the line segment, $\overline{OQ}=\csc(\theta)$.
-The intersection of the tangent segment with the $x$-axis, at point $S=(\sec(\theta), 0)$, defines the third side, $\overline{OS}=\sec(\theta)$.
-The Terminal Ray defines how the big triangle is divided between tangent and cotangent sided right-triangles, with the bisection angle being $\theta=45^\circ=\pi/4$ at which cotangent=tangent=1.
-Whatever the angle, $\overline{QS}=\tan(\theta)+\cot(\theta)$.
+The intersection of the Tangent segment with the $x$-axis, at point $S=(\sec(\theta), 0)$, defines the third side, $\overline{OS}=\sec(\theta)$.
+The Terminal Ray defines how the spanning outscribed triangle is divided between Tangent and Cotangent sided right-triangles.
+When the bisection angle is $\theta=45^\circ=\pi/4$ then the $\text{cotangent}=\text{tangent}=1$.
+Whatever the angle, $\overline{QS}=\tan(\theta)+\cot(\theta)\ge 2$.

 Tangent and Secant Segments